 Although the spectacle of grimacing monkey carcasses and hacked crocodile tails on display at market stalls is an alarming sight to be confronted with, bushmeat has been an important source of protein for rural communities within the forest for centuries.
-However, today bush meat usage has evolved from the small scale, local consumption of the past and has developed into large-scale exploitation with trade, shifting to the lucrative business of transporting the meat to cities for consumption by the urban elite as a delicacy, thus rendering it completely unsustainable.
+However, today bushmeat usage has evolved from the small-scale, local consumption of the past.
+It has developed into large-scale exploitation with trade, shifting to the lucrative business of transporting the meat to cities for consumption by the urban elite as a delicacy, thus rendering the industry completely unsustainable.

 The transportation of large amounts of bushmeat away from rural forest communities to urban areas is illegal in the Republic of Congo.
-At the end of 2014, the governor of Sangha province issued a statement to reinforce the application of these environmental laws – an important move for both the wildlife of the region and its rural people whose livelihoods have come under threat due to the greedy exploitation of their primary food source.
+At the end of 2014, the governor of Sangha province issued a statement to reinforce the application of these environmental laws – an important move for the region’s wildlife and its rural people whose livelihoods have come under threat due to the greedy exploitation of their primary food source.

 Read more about dogs working in Africa: Conservation’s Best Friend